pcapriotti/optparse-applicative/README.md

   returnA -< Options args verbose
 ```

-where parsers can be converted to arrows using `asA`, and the resulting
+where parsers are converted to arrows using `asA`, and the resulting composed
-composed arrow is converted back to a `Parser` with `runA`.
+arrow is converted back to a `Parser` with `runA`.

+See `tests/Examples/Cabal.hs` for a slightly more elaborate example using the
+arrow syntax for defining parsers.

 ## How it works